Exercises to Avoid Knee Pain

 Knee Extensions

-Knee extensions on a machine isolate the knee joint, which can lead to increased strain and discomfort over time.
+Knee extensions on a machine isolate the knee joint replacement, which can lead to increased strain and discomfort over time.
 This exercise places unnatural stress on the knees, making it risky for individuals with knee pain or arthritis.
 A better alternative is light cycling, swimming, or step-ups, which engage multiple muscle groups and offer better knee support.

 Do’s and Don’ts of Knee Pain